 Whether you’re a machinist, an administrative assistant, an accounts receivables specialist or a manager, you need to use your time effectively – getting your most important tasks done in the minimum amount of time.
 Today’s hiring managers are looking for candidates who:

 - Establish goals.
 When things get busy, an employer wants to know that individuals can take stock of responsibilities, set clear goals for what must be accomplished, and then break big goals into smaller, discrete tasks.
 Once tasks are created, employees with strong time management skills are able to set and stick to the deadlines they establish for completing those tasks.

 - Set priorities.
 High performers are able to identify which tasks are essential/urgent, which are important and which can wait.
 Then, they set larger chunks of time aside for accomplishing their highest priority tasks first.

 - Don’t procrastinate.
 Exceptional candidates tackle the toughest, most important jobs first – even when those tasks are unpleasant.

 - Block out distractions.
 Most jobs require some type of focus work.
 Effective time-managers know how to prevent technology, people and low-priority tasks from disrupting work which requires undivided attention.

 - Resist the urge to multitask.
 Research has proven that multitasking actually undermines productivity.
 Employers want employees who take a focused approach to work, as opposed to “ping-ponging” from one task to another.

-- Can delegate tasks effectively, when it's a required part of the job.
+- Delegate tasks effectively, when it’s a required part of the job.